elayer/Fetal-Health-Classifier-Project/README.md

 * Created an API for potential clients using Flask (picture of an example input of data included).

 * <b>UPDATE:</b> I recently uploaded and included results when implementing artifical data using SMOTE.
 Using this algorithm greatly enchanced evaluation metrics, but in a practical setting, we have to keep in mind this is artificial data and may not be completely representtative of real-world data.
+The current flask still uses the CatBoost model without SMOTE.

 ## Code and Resources Used: